ChanTzuChing/Rating-System/README.md

 # Rating-System
-A simple system that may rate subordinates
+A simple system that may record the rating of subordinates